Moving in the right direction.

 - The average Missouri farm could host 3 to 4 wind turbines and bring in $18,000 to $24,000 per year in land lease payments.

 - Missouri’s wind speed is 10.0 mph, higher than Texas, Wyoming, Illinois, New Mexico, Colorado, Ohio and California- states typically associated with the wind energy industry.

-- Four of Missouri’s neighboring states (Oklahoma, Kansas, Iowa, and Nebraska) are included among the top 20 states for existing wind capacity.
+- Five of Missouri’s neighboring states (Oklahoma, Kansas, Illinois, Iowa, and Nebraska) are included among the top 20 states for existing wind capacity.

-- Missouri and surrounding states have a combined existing capacity of 11.170 MW-- more than 24% of the total U.S. current wind power capacity.
+- Missouri and surrounding states have a combined existing capacity of 19,598 MW-- nearly 24% of the total U.S. current wind power capacity.

 Missouri’s aggressive renewable portfolio standard and wind energy potential ensure a growing market for wind manufacturers.
-Already, Missouri has 7 wind farms that generate 458.5 MW and planned farms totaling 2,050.5 MW.
+Already, Missouri has 7 wind farms that generate 658.5 MW.

 Missouri has specialized wind energy training programs across the state.